yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 > **Option 1:**
 >
->   - Upload several fasta files in different dataset upload sections and cross concatenate them according to the following rule, the first file from the first section is combined with the first file from the second section, etc. You can add as many dataset sections as you want.
+>   - Upload several FASTA files in different dataset upload sections and cross concatenate them according to the following rule, the first file from the first section is combined with the first file from the second section, etc. You can add as many dataset sections as you want.
 >   - If you want to make multiple alignments of many files separately, upload them in the first dataset section and don't add a second dataset section.
 >
 > **Option 2:**